-There are many types of red wines to choose from when you are watching your sugar intake.
-Everyone, not just diabetics, should care about how much sugar they are ingesting as many wines are full of sugar.
-Take note of these types below for your next trip to pick up a bottle of wine.
+There are many types of red wines to choose from when you are considering your sugar intake.
+Everyone, not just diabetics, should care about how much sugar they are ingesting as many wines are very high in sugar.
+The wine types listed below are a sample of the healthier choices in wines.

-- Zinfandel: This wine can have many different flavours from hearty and full to delicately light!
+This wine can have many different flavours from hearty and full to delicately light.

-- Syrah (Shiraz): Wonderful fruit flavours with a touch of spice describes the Shiraz!
+Wonderful fruit flavours with a touch of spice.

 Shiraz and Syrah are the same grapes just grown in different regions.
 Shiraz is from Australia and Syrah is from France.

-There are many brands of red wine that can be enjoyed by diabetics and be good for your health.
-Most table wines will be fine as far as sugar content goes but taste and price is also a factor.
+There are many brands of red wine that can be enjoyed by diabetics and beneficial for your health.
+Most table wines will be okay as far as sugar content goes but taste and price is also a factor.